vromanov-96/titanbay-private-markets-api/README.md

 A RESTful API for managing private market funds and investor commitments, built with NestJS and Prisma.

+PostgreSQL is used as the database, running locally via docker-compose.

 ## Quick Start (Minimal Setup)

 Ensure you have [Docker](https://www.docker.com/) and [Node.js](https://nodejs.org/) installed.